satveergandhi/InvMgmt/README.md

+# InvMgmt using Java, Spring boot & Mysql.
-# InvMgmt to view, add, update status & remove data.
+Rest api's to view, add, update or  remove items or check stock availability.